People v. Turner: Book by Chanel Miller

-In September 2019, Chanel Miller revealed that she was the "Emily Doe" in the case, and released a book titled Know My Name: A Memoir on September 4, 2019.
+In September 2019, Chanel Miller, who had been known publicly only as "Emily Doe" in the case, came forward to identify herself as the woman Turner assaulted.
+She released a book titled Know My Name: A Memoir on September 4, 2019.
 She first began work on the book in 2017, as an endeavor to reappropriate her narrative identity and describe the trauma she went through, after being referred to in the press as "unconscious intoxicated woman."
 The author discusses her experience of the assault and the trial, as well as how she has coped since then.
 Through research for the work, Miller perused court transcripts and testimony of individuals involved in the court proceedings—materials she had been unable to view throughout the trial of Brock Turner itself.

 The book was initially published by Viking Books, through efforts by the publisher's editor-in-chief Andrea Schulz.
 Schulz took quick action after being contacted by Miller's literary agent, Philippa Brophy.
 Schulz worked to acquire the rights to the book because of Miller's writing skill and her compelling account.
 The same month as the book's publication, Miller was interviewed on the CBS News program 60 Minutes, where she read from her original victim impact statement.

 U.S. Congresswoman Jackie Speier, a well-known crime victim herself, who coordinated the June 2016 movement in Congress to openly read the text of Miller's victim statement to the United States House of Representatives, called the book "a powerful example of how we can overcome adversity."
 Stanford law professor Michele Dauber commented, "When people read her book, they will be impressed with her.
 They will be convinced that Judge Persky and Stanford University behaved very badly."

 After Miller made the decision to go public with her real name, Stanford University released a statement: "We applaud Ms. Miller's bravery in talking publicly about the ordeal she has experienced and the horrible act that she suffered on our campus.
 As a university, we are continuing our efforts to prevent and respond effectively to sexual violence, with the ultimate goal of eradicating it from our community."